 Complete a Baptism Class either at IHM or another parish.

-Turn in Paperwork to Parish Office
+Turn in Paperwork to Baptism Coordinator

 Schedule Baptism Date